johnwcowan/r7rs-work/RelationsCowan.md

 ## Editorial

-Difference, group and ungroup, summarize, tclose, quota for relations.
+Group and ungroup, summarize (or image?), tclose, quota for relations.

-The usual aggregates plus ALL and ANY.
+relation-all?, relation-any?

-Count, fold, unfold, copy/materialize for sure: what other collection APIs.
+Count, fold, unfold, copy/materialize, for-each, partition (?)

 Maybe types.

+Constraints: domains, keys, foreign keys.

 Read and write relvars from external systems.

 ## Tuples

-A tuple is an alist mapping symbolic attribute names to values.
+A tuple is a mapping from symbolic attribute names to arbitrary values.
-No types are associated with them.
+[Need to figure out best representation.]
-The order of elements of the alist has no meaning.
+The order of the attributes has no meaning.
 It is an error to mutate a tuple.
 Duplicate attribute names are not allowed.
 Tuples also exist as parts of relations, but their representation in a relation is not necessarily an alist.